Do you feel like selling never gets any easier?

 They organized one-on-one sessions to address concerns, emphasizing the tool’s benefits and the dealership’s commitment to supporting its staff during the transition.

-8. Develop ongoing metrics and benchmarks to track the performance of AI
+8. Develop ongoing metrics and benchmarks to track performance

-Establish a dashboard or reporting system to monitor AI’s impact continuously.
+Create a dashboard or reporting system to monitor AI’s impact.

-• Start with identifying KPIs that indicate progress towards your defined goals, like increased sales or higher productivity.
+• Start by identifying KPIs that indicate progress toward your defined goals, such as increased sales or higher productivity

 • Review metrics to spot trends, anomalies, and opportunities for improvement.
 For instance, if you track lead conversion rates over time, you can optimize your AI lead-scoring models.